London Passes: the passes to London

 LONDON CITY CARD |

 Yes, the cost of the pass is slightly less than that of individual attractions.
-You can book all attractions included.
+One must book all included attractions at the same time.

 Suitable for hit-and-run vacations, from 1 max 2 days.